xmarva/floorplan-detection/README.md

 ### API Request

-I assume that the API input is an image with a region of interest containing only the architectural plan
+I assume that the API input is an image with a region of interest containing only the architectural plan:

 ```shell
 curl -X POST "http://localhost:5000/run-inference?type=wall" \